jnozzi/cocoadev.com/markdown/HowToCreateDisclosureTrianglesInCocoa.md

 ----

-You want to do     General/window setFrame:newFrame display:YES animate:YES
+You want to do     window setFrame:newFrame display:YES animate:YES

 ----

-There's some discussion of window resizing at General/WhereIsCoolSystemPrefsWindowEffect.
+There's some discussion of window resizing at WhereIsCoolSystemPrefsWindowEffect.